-Once the triggers are in place, step 5 segues into conducting investigations, with the acknowledgement that on-site investigations can, and often do, comprise both clinical and financial elements.
+Once the triggers are in place, Chapter 3.3 segues into conducting investigations, with the acknowledgement that on-site investigations can, and often do, comprise both clinical and financial elements.

-In step 6, medical audit systems need to integrate with the information technology function of the health insurance operations.
-This toolkit includes common functional requirements for medical audit systems to be integrated into countries' existing claims processing.
+Medical audit systems need to integrate with the information technology function of the health insurance operations.
+Chapter 3.4 in this toolkit includes common functional requirements for medical audit systems to be integrated into countries' existing claims processing.

-Medical Audit System Framework: Outcome
+Medical Audit System Framework: Outcomes

-Finally, PART 3 describes the Outcomes of the medical audit process and what happens after the investigation takes place.
-Step 7 looks at using medical audit results-the outcomes of cost and quality, and the attendant policy implications.
+Finally, PART 3 (Chapter 4) describes the Outcomes of the medical audit process and what happens after the investigation.
+Chapter 4 looks at using medical audit results-the outcomes of cost and quality, and the attendant policy implications.
 Administrative and quality measures are undertaken based on audit results and linked to the overarching goals of improving quality of care, patient outcomes, and the financial considerations of risk protection for beneficiaries and purchasers' sustainability.